mrvon/vimrc/README.md

 # Happy Hacking Vim #
-This is Mrvon 's vim setting
+This is Mrvon 's Vim setting

 ----------